CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/manual-pid-tuning.rst

 .. dropdown:: "Why" for each step

-   1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
+   1. Starting with PID gains at 0 isolates as many of the forces in play as possible to iteratively get closer to the "ideal" gains.
    2. There needs to be a setpoint for the parameters to take affect, and a lower setpoint sets up the following steps.
    3. A low kP will magnify the requirement for a good kS and kV.
 If this gain is too high, it will mask a "bad" kS and kV during the kS/kV tuning.
    4. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own.
 However, tuning kS by simply finding the point at which the mechanism moves only accounts for static friction, which is not ideal in a flywheel that typically experiences kinetic friction.
 With the low setpoint, the kS term will dwarf the kV term, so kS can be tuned to correctly account for kinetic friction.